andrea-lorenzetti/Multiple-Instance-Learning-for-Digital-Pathology-Analysis/README.md

 This project implements Multiple Instance Learning (MIL) techniques for analyzing whole slide images (WSIs) in digital pathology.
 The system processes high-resolution pathology images by dividing them into smaller patches (instances) and learning from bag-level labels (tumor/normal).

+### Note
+The dataset in this folder is not complete but is a lighter version intended for testing and experimentation.

 ## Key Features

 - **MIL Dataset Handling**: Custom PyTorch dataset for WSIs and patches